 Pay Yourself First

 Sounds good, but that’s not usually how it goes.
-A more realistic chain of events: you make a budget and all is well until life happens.
+A more realistic chain of events: you create a budget and all is well until life happens.
 By the end of the month, your wallet is empty and you’re awaiting the next paycheck.

 Do you have a gift or talent that can help you roll in some extra dough?
 Or can you perform a service that others will pay you for?
-Maybe you’re a stellar freelance writer, painter or have experience pet sitting?
-These are a few ways you can get your creative juices flowing to start raking in extra money for the down-payment.
+Maybe you’re a stellar freelance writer, painter, or have experience pet sitting?
+These are a few ways you can get your creative juices flowing to start raking in extra money for the down payment.

 Make It Fun

 Did you discover a brand-new savings challenge at the beginning of the year?
 You don’t have to wait until the new year to partake in the fun.
 Put a savings challenge in place now to help accomplish your goal.
 A few ideas: